 We expect to receive cash distributions from the Investment Partnership from time to time to allow us to pay our operating expenses as they become due, buyback our units under the unit purchase programs and to assist us in making cash distributions to our unitholders in accordance with our distribution policy.
 We believe that the Investment Partnership will fund its distributions with returns generated by its investments.
-The ability of the Investment Partnership to make cash distributions to us will depend on a number of factors, including among others, the actual results of operations and financial condition of the Investment Partnership, restrictions on cash distributions that are imposed by applicable law or the charter documents of the Investment Partnership, the terms of the senior secured revolving credit facility, the timing and amount of cash generated by investments that are made by the Investment Partnership, any contingent liabilities to which the Investment Partnership may be subject, the amount of taxable income generated by the Investment Partnership and other factors that the Managing Investment Partner deems relevant.
+The ability of the Investment Partnership to make cash distributions to us will depend on a number of factors, including among others, the actual results of operations and financial condition of the Investment Partnership, restrictions on cash distributions that are imposed by applicable law or the charter documents of the Investment Partnership, the terms of the senior secured term loan facility, the timing and amount of cash generated by investments that are made by the Investment Partnership, any contingent liabilities to which the Investment Partnership may be subject, the amount of taxable income generated by the Investment Partnership and other factors that the Managing Investment Partner deems relevant.
+For the year ended December 31, 2011, the Investment Partnership made partners' capital distributions of \$33.4 million to or on behalf of AAA, primarily related to AAA's cash distributions to unitholders, tax withholdings on dividends received and to pay operating expenses.
+On June 22, 2011, a distribution of \$28.0 million, or \$0.31 per unit, was made to unitholders of record after the close of business on June 10, 2011.